-Becoming a professional drone pilot is a legitimately viable career option in 2022 and can be a well-paying profession as it is rapidly expanding into many fields.
+Becoming a professional drone pilot is a legitimately viable career option in 2023 and can be a well-paying profession as it rapidly expands into many fields.
 The demand for drone pilots is increasing day by day and opportunities are monthly opening up for drone enthusiasts.

-In this article we’ll look at the state of the drone industry, and what the demand is for drone pilots.
-We’ll also go over 7 industries that I think are worth looking into if you’re planning on becoming a professional drone pilot in 2022.
+In this article, we’ll look at the state of the drone industry and the demand for drone pilots.
+We’ll also go over 7 industries that I think are worth looking into if you’re planning on becoming a professional drone pilot in 2023.

 The association for unmanned vehicle systems international predicts that by the year 2025, at least 100,000 jobs will be created for drone pilots.